gareaum/Inverted-Pendulum/README.md

 3. **Integration Test:** Ensured all subassemblies connected correctly and operated smoothly without interference.
 The pendulum passed all integration checks.

 4. **Control Test:** Verified the supplied control algorithm’s ability to balance Link 2 upright.
 Initial testing required **adding 63.5 g** to the tip of Link 2 to achieve stable balance, after which the system performed reliably.

-All test results and detailed procedures are documented in **Appendix D** of the project report.

 ### Conclusions and Recommendations
 The team successfully designed a **compact, low-friction Furuta pendulum** to test control algorithms for Dr. Satici’s Robot Control Laboratory.
 The project focused primarily on the **Mechanical System**, with the Control Algorithm and Electrical System integrating to ensure proper functionality.